vars1ty/HybridBar/CONTRIB.md

 Also make sure you format your code accordingly.
 The config I use for all my Rust projects is just vanilla LSP with Rust.
 Config is [here](https://github.com/vars1ty/NeoRS).

 ## Error Handling
 If the possibility of an error happening is super low (like never), then you may use `unwrap()`.
-An example of this can be seen [here](https://github.com/vars1ty/HybridBar/blob/main/src/loop.rs#L39).
+An example of this can be seen with variables created via lazy_static!.

-If it may happen frequently however, then please use `expect(1)` with an informative message.
-Or if it makes sense; guard the logic and try to make it not panic-crash the application.
+If it may happen frequently however, then please use `expect()` / `unwrap_or...`.
+Or if it makes sense; guard the logic and try to make it not crash the application.

 ## Caching
 If you are just accessing a value once or twice upon startup and **it's not heavy to do so**; don't cache it.